rfeinman/pyBPL/README.md

 ## Reuben's notes

-The library data is now stored as a series of `.mat` files in the subfolder library/.
+The library data is now stored as a series of `.mat` files in the subfolder `library/`.
 Currently the only piece of data missing is the `Spatial` entry of the library.
 This will be dealt with soon.
-I've included a Matlab script, `process_library.m` which can be run with the original BPL repository to obtain these data files.
+I've included a Matlab script, `process_library.m`, which can be run with the original BPL repository to obtain these data files.
 Library loading is now functional.